-Prozac, the brand name of Fluoxetine, is a selective serotonin reuptake inhibitor used to treat depressive and anxiety disorder, obsessive-compulsive disorder, panic attacks, bulimia and other eating disorders, and premenstrual dysphoric disorder.
+Prozac, the brand name of Fluoxetine, is a selective serotonin reuptake inhibitor used in the treatment of depressive and anxiety disorder, obsessive-compulsive disorder, panic attacks, bulimia, and other eating disorders, and premenstrual dysphoric disorder.
 Withdrawal is commonly associated with coming off an addictive antidepressant.
-People who stop Fluoxetine experience certain withdrawal symptoms, known collectively as “SSRI discontinuation syndrome.”
+People who stop it experience certain Prozac withdrawal symptoms, known collectively as SSRI discontinuation syndrome.

 Withdrawal from Prozac: Common Symptoms

 When patients have been using drugs such as Fluoxetine for a while, their brain gets used to getting the help of these drugs to balance the neurotransmitters.
 It doesn’t need to do a lot of work to get serotonin.
 If the body is suddenly deprived of the drug, Fluoxetine withdrawal symptoms may appear, and they can appear fast.
 56% of the patients who have tried to quit drugs like Prozac ended up experiencing withdrawal from Prozac.
 46% of them described the symptoms as “severe.”

 Quitting the medication can bring back the symptoms of depression and anxiety that lead patients to try the drugs in the first place.

 One or More of the Symptoms Listed Below May Be Present As the Brain Adjusts Without the Antidepressant:

 - Excessive sweating

 - Mood swings